Power Greens Egg Skillet (Video)

 - 12 large eggs

-- 1 1/2 cup grated Mozzarella Cheese (or any white cheese that melts well)
+- 1 1/2 cup grated Mozzarella Cheese or Monterey Jack Cheese (see notes)

 - Chop the red bell pepper and the red onion into pieces that are quite small.